 The property protection in a landlord insurance policy usually helps cover physical property that is related to the home you’re renting.
 This may include the dwelling itself and equipment included to help maintain it.
 The coverage for this includes the following:

-This coverage will help you pay in order to repair your rented home, condo, or apartment in case they got damaged by fire, lightning, wind, hail, or other covered losses.
+This coverage will help you pay in order to repair your rented home, condo, or apartment in case fire, lightning, wind, hail damages them.

-This helps you pay in order to repair detached structures on your rental property such as a detached garage or fence in case they are damaged by a covered loss.
+This helps you pay in order to repair detached structures on your rental property such as a detached garage.
+Or, also fences in case a covered loss damages them.